 The regular practice of Reconciliation helps us to name and repair the ways we have separated ourselves from God, others and ourselves.
 We know our sins are real, and like a pebble thrown into a pond, causes ripples of harm to the people around us.

 Through His once and for all sacrifice, Jesus has placed his mercy and forgiveness at the doorstep of our hearts.
 All we need to do is open that door and walk in repentance to encounter Him.
 He is there waiting for us in love and mercy.

 The Sacrament of Reconciliation is offered every Wednesday, from 5:30 - 6:30 PM in the Welcome Center, Timothy conference room.

 To celebrate a First Reconciliation at Holy Apostles, click here for more information.

-The Sacrament of Confirmation is a time for teens to take ownership and say 'yes' to their faith journey as a Catholic.
+The Sacrament of Confirmation is a time to take ownership and say 'yes' to your faith journey as a Catholic.
 At Confirmation, we are sealed with the gifts of the Holy Spirit to inspire and guide us to live a life in relationship with Christ and our Church.